Jawad-Nazari/Math-Magicians/README.md

 > ## Project demo

-> Site is under construction and the project demo will be updated soon.
+> The project demo link will be updated soon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>